grafana/scenes/docusaurus/docs/transformations.md

 **Before you begin**: You must already know about [connecting data in Scenes apps](./core-concepts.md#data-and-time-range) before continuing with this guide.
 :::

-Transformations are a powerful way to manipulate data returned by `SceneQueryRunner` before Scenes renders a visualization.
+Transformations are a powerful way to manipulate data returned by the `SceneQueryRunner` object before scenes render a visualization.
 Using transformations, you can:

 - Rename fields
 - Join time series data